-The newfound knowledge or skills that should be gained from a lesson is called a learning outcome.
+The newfound knowledge or skills that should be gained from a lesson plan is called learning outcomes.
 A learning outcome in a lesson plan tells what development will be accomplished by a specified amount of time in the classroom, such as a day or week.
 This demonstrable knowledge or skill can be evaluated through tests or other demonstrations.
 Being able to demonstrate the skill or knowledge shows that the student has made progress and learned something new.

 How to Formulate and Use a Learning Outcome

 An effective learning outcome should primarily answer the questions, “What will I learn from this?” and “Why do I need to know this information?”
 This helps to assign a purpose to the lesson.
 Once a student knows why or how the information will be useful, they are more likely to pay attention and care about it.